brinkmanlab/irida-container/README.md

 IRIDAs default username and password is `admin` and `password1` respectively.

 ## Run local
 Change the current working directory to `./deployment/docker`.
 Modify `./changeme.auto.tfvars` with any custom values you like.
+You must at least set the `docker_gid` variable to a group id with write access to `/var/run/docker.sock`.
+Run `ls -n /var/run/docker.sock` to show the owning group id.

 Run the following to start an instance on your local computer using docker:
 ```shell script
 terraform init
 ./deploy.sh
 ```

-For OSX, to get around a permissions issue, you need to run `sudo chmod 777 /var/run/docker.sock`.
-Run `sudo chmod 755 /var/run/docker.sock` after `./destroy.sh` to restore your system to its previous state.

 Browse to http://localhost:8081/ to access the deployment.
 If you want to access Galaxy directly, it is assigned a random port.
 Run `docker ps` to list the running containers, you should see the galaxy-web container with a port exported on 0.0.0.0.